dmarlowe69/obj2prgnon/README.md

 OBJ2PRGNON allows an interface file to be converted into a program file without loading it into memory.
-The orginal program OBJ2PRG had a limitation that the the interface file could contain gaps in memory from record to record.
+The orginal program OBJ2PRG had a limitation that the the interface file could NOT contain gaps in memory from record to record.
 The memory requested by the interface file had to be contiguous.

 This revisised version supports gaps by filling them will a padding byte ($AA).